ansys/pyhps/doc/source/examples/index.rst

      - Run PyAnsys scripts on HPS.
 This example parametrizes a cantilever and submits a number of design points.
    * - :ref:`example_monitor_topics`
      - Discover monitor topics and stream task logs, host resources, process trees, scheduler job status, and service logs from one consolidated example page.
+   * - :ref:`example_sse`
+     - Create a long-running operation and monitor its progress in real-time using HTTP Server-Sent Events (SSE).
    * - :ref:`example_rcs_route_creation`
      - Register and unregister an external service instance with the HPS reverse proxy using the Route Creation Service API.